 A Better Basra – Searching for Strategy & Sanity in Iraq is Caroline Jaine’s first full length book.
 Written following a harrowing experience in Iraq in 2006 and prompted by giving evidence at the Iraq Inquiry, A Better Basra was published in 2011, and launched at the House of Lords.
 She describes the book as “Brigid Jones of Basra”, but her work has received praise from Ambassadors, development experts, journalists and academics.
 The latter recommending it as a key study text for those understanding civilian integration in military environments.

-Caroline Jaine has been blogging for The World Bank on media and communications issues since 2007.
+Caroline Jaine was guest blogger for The World Bank on media and communications issues between 2007-2010.
 A full list of her posts appear on the site.

-Caroline Jaine has been blogging for Pakistani news agency Dawn (the biggest English language news channel in Pakistan) between 2011-2013.
+Caroline Jaine blogged for Pakistani news agency Dawn (the biggest English language news channel in Pakistan) between 2011-2013.
 A full list of her posts appear on the site.